hashicorp/vault-benchmark/docs/tests/identity.md

 ## Setup behavior

-Identity setup (entity, alias, group, and policy creation) runs serially against Vault by design.
-The identity store serializes writes internally regardless of storage backend, so concurrent writes produce more goroutine overhead than throughput gain.
-Engineers who want to test different concurrency values locally can adjust `identityConcurrency` in `benchmarktests/concurrency_helper.go`; the default of `1` is correct for all standard deployment configurations.
+Setup runs serially by design: the identity store serializes writes internally, so concurrent goroutines add overhead without throughput gain.
+To experiment with higher concurrency locally, adjust `identityConcurrency` in `benchmarktests/concurrency_helper.go`.

 Log in as seeded users, validating that aliases resolve correctly: